 The Jasper Summer Research Scholars is a fellowship that offers a stipend to scholars to pursue on-campus summer research between their sophomore and junior year or between junior and senior year.
-This research program, supported by Manhattan College, is managed through the Center for Graduate School and Fellowship Advisement and will support up to three students each from School of Liberal Arts, School of Science, School of Education, School of Business, and School of Engineering undergraduate programs.
+This research program, supported by Manhattan College, is managed through the Center for Graduate School and Fellowship Advisement and will support students from the School of Liberal Arts, School of Science, School of Education, O'Malley School of Business, and School of Engineering undergraduate programs.

 Scholars will be chosen based on an evaluation of their proposed research or creative project, their academic and co-curricular achievements, and promise for future contributions to knowledge and research in their discipline.
 As part of this program, the Center for Graduate School and Fellowship Advisement will provide enhanced programs, advising and support so that students develop intellectual, interpersonal, and research skills to be competitive applicants to graduate school, professional school, and fellowships.

 Call for Proposals

 Students who would like to pursue a significant research question or project, contribute to a scholarly conversation, or to produce creative work, while being mentored by a faculty member are encouraged to submit a proposal.
 You must have already identified a faculty mentor and research project in order to apply.
-We have 15 summer stipends available, three for each school.
+We have a limited number of summer stipends available.
 You will need to fill out an online application form and upload a research proposal.
 Awards and housing are contingent upon funding availability from Manhattan College.

 Include the following sections (if relevant) in your research proposal.
 In addition, you will need to have your proposal signed by your faculty advisor.
 Please limit your proposal to 3 pages.
 Students are expected to write their own proposals and may work with faculty to determine project content and design.
 Students should have their faculty research sponsor review their proposals, and may work with them to finalize their submission.